cosmoart/Fylo-data-storage-component-solution/README.md

 ### What I learned

-It was an interesting challenge because it had to use the &lt;progress> element, which had two main problems:
+It was an interesting challenge because it had to use the `<progress>` element, which had two main problems:

 #### 1. Styling the progress bar

-It was my first time styling a &lt;progress> element, so the [css trick blog](https://css-tricks.com/html5-progress-element/) where this is discussed was very helpful.
+It was my first time styling a `<progress>` element, so the [css trick blog](https://css-tricks.com/html5-progress-element/) where this is discussed was very helpful.

 This is the final css used for the progress bar: